-The moderately priced tickets are $62 for adults and children 13+ as well as $52 for children ages 8-12.
+The moderately priced tickets are $69 for adults (includes children 13+) and $52 for children ages 8-12.
 Children under 8 are not permitted on the tour.
-I have done this tour several times and each time I have loved it and seen different things along with some of the same.
+I have done this tour several times and no two tours are exactly alike.
 You get to see the front lot, the backlot, the props department, a soundstage, and go on the set of a TV show not filming that day.

-There’s also the new Stage 48: Script to Screen which was new for me this time too!
-It walks you through the complete process of how a show or film is created and includes things such as the original Central Perk set from Friends where you can sit on that famous couch and have photos made!
+There’s also the Stage 48: Script to Screen which was new for me on my most recent visit.
+It walks you through the complete process of how a show or film is created.
+Cool experiences include ones such as the original Central Perk set from Friends where you can sit on that famous couch and have photos made!